drwpow/pow.rs/src/content/blog/how-to-get-a-job-coding-in-2021.md

 ## why learn to code?

 But before we get to the _how_, we’ll start with the _why_.
-Why is it even worth starting such an ambigulous journey?
+Why is it even worth starting such an ambiguous journey?

 - **High pay**.
 Depending on your city, you can reasonably expect to start at $50–70k as a beginner, with full benefits.
 And within a few years [easily make 6 figures][levels].
 - **No credentials**.
 No degree or certification is needed, and all the materials are free online (_back to that superpower thing mentioned earlier_).
 - **Job security**.
 Once you get your foot in the door, expect to never have to worry about employment for at least the next 20–30 years.
 - **You can still follow your passions**.
 [Every company is now a tech company][tech-company].
 And tech companies need developers.
-Whatever you’re passionate about, there’s likely a progamming job in that field.
+Whatever you’re passionate about, there’s likely a programming job in that field.

 ## “ok… so what’s the catch?”